marekborowiec/teaching/Python1.md

 >>> greeting = "Hello!"
 >>> print(greeting)
 ```
 There are several things to discuss here.
 First, there are some rules that govern variable names.
 They can only be composed of letters, numbers, and underscores.
 They cannot start with a number, and cannot be certain words that have special meanings, for example "True" or "False".
-The recommended practice is to name variables in all lowercase, with words separated by an underscore in multi-word names: "my_variable", "number_of_sequences" etc. In the code above, we put the value `Hello!` into a variable called `greeting` by using the equal `=` sign.
+The recommended practice is to name variables in all lowercase, with words separated by an underscore in multi-word names: "my_variable", "number_of_sequences" etc. It is also good to name your variables in a way that conveys information.
+Names like "X" or "Bb" are not very useful and will make your code more difficult to read for yourself and others.
+In the code above, we put the value `Hello!` into a variable called `greeting` by using the equal `=` sign.
 This is how values are **_assigned_** to variables.

 ## Data types: strings
 Python recognizes various types of data.
 This is because certain operations make sense for one kind of data but not others.
 For example, division and substraction are great for numbers but are not applicable to text.
 As biologists, we are often interested in manipulating data that programmers call **__strings__**.
 Strings are just sequences of characters and are a good representation for, for example, DNA or amino acid sequence data.
 You can of strings as plain text.
 In Python, we let the computer know that the text we are writing is a string by enclosing it in quotes (double or single).
 In the example above, we used the string `Hello!`.
 Python has certain functions that can be applied to the most common data types, and we will begin with exploring the ones available for strings.